agivney/simplebase/Readme.md

 -Fixed an inacuracy in the length() function which could cause in inacurate result after a live delete.
 -Added some more functions to the test suite.

+Ver 0.3.33

+-Reverted back to the original length function as records were being skipped.

 ### License